 Pick a table that is easy to reach but doesn't hit your knees.
 Match the height to your seat cushions, choose a material that fits your lifestyle (solid wood for durability, engineered for moisture), and always check that it's sturdy enough for real-life use.

-Ideally 1–2 inches lower than your seat height.
-This allows for an easy reach without obstructing the view of your room.
+A coffee table should be 1–2 inches lower than your sofa seat height.
+This keeps it easy to reach without blocking sightlines across the room.